Maxxis Aspen ST 2.4 MaxxSpeed

 - It was perfect at Moab Rocks, where slickrock offers near-perfect grip and speed matters more than knobs.

-- I use the 170 TPI version for all-out race days, but prefer the 120 TPI version for more rugged terrain — better flat protection with only a minor weight tradeoff.
+- 170 TPI version to shave grams on courses without a lot of tech, but prefer the 120 TPI version for more rugged terrain — better flat protection with only a minor weight tradeoff.

 - The Backcountry listing carries the 170 TPI casing, but for chunkier courses, I recommend buying direct from Maxxis for the 120 TPI version.